All customers have to post collateral as a guarantee that they can pay for the contracts they have entered into.

 Margining and collateral

-Before a customer starts to trade, he or she must meet the initial collateral call.
-This is calculated as the max net exposure a customer trades during one delivery day together with a day factor of three.
+Before a customer starts to trade, they must meet the initial collateral call.
+Initial collateral is a conservative collateral amount based on the expected trading volume of a new member.
 The minimum collateral level is set to EUR 30,000 which means that the collateral call for all counterparts will never be below this level.

-After the customer has started to trade, Nord Pool calculates the customer’s daily margin, and this denotes daily exposure towards Nord Pool.
+After a customer has started to trade, Nord Pool calculates the customer’s daily margin, and this denotes daily exposure towards Nord Pool.

 The collateral call is set as the maximum level of the daily margin and settlement margin that has been calculated for that customer in the applied lookback period.
 Customers must meet their collateral calls towards Nord Pool on a daily basis.